digital-societies-institute/digital-societies-institute/_projects/digital-rewards-framework.md

 The goal of this project is to create a flexible and scalable system that can be used by communities of all sizes to encourage collaboration and participation.

-We are seeking researchers and developers with expertise in social networking, game design, and behavioral psychology to join our team and help make this vision a reality.
+We are inviting researchers and developers with expertise in social networking, game design, and behavioral psychology to join us and help make this vision a reality.